cdorrat/reduce-fsm/README.md

 - Visualize the resulting state machines with graphviz

 All generated state machines are plain clojure functions and read events from clojure sequences.
-Events are dispatched with core.match and allws the use of all match features (guards, destructuring, regex matching, etc.)
+Events are dispatched with core.match and allow the use of all match features (guards, destructuring, regex matching, etc.)

 ## Usage